tatumio/tatum-php/docs/Api/BlockchainOperationsApi.md

 Send SOL from a virtual account to the blockchain

-<h4>10 credits per API call.</h4>
+**10 credits per API call**

  Send SOL (Solana), USDC_SOL, or custom SPL tokens from a virtual account to the blockchain.
 This will create Tatum internal withdrawal request with ID.
 When every system works as expected, withdrawal request is marked as complete and transaction id is assigned to it.

 <ul> <li>If SOL server connection is unavailable, withdrawal request is cancelled.</li> <li>If blockchain transfer is successful, but is it not possible to reach Tatum, transaction id of blockchain transaction is returned and withdrawal request must be completed manually, otherwise all other withdrawals will be pending.</li> </ul>